stefanpetter/stefanpetter.github.io/_posts/2021-05-02-sync-truenas-to-azure.markdown

 ---
 #### TrueNAS as your personal storage solution

 Previous year I invested in a NAS to store my precious data.
-TrueNAS uses ZFS te create a resilient backup solition.
+TrueNAS uses ZFS te create a resilient backup solution.
 I have 3 4TB HDD's in my NAS configured in RaidZ1, preventing data loss if even a whole disk fails.
-This already sound a LOT better than just having all the files on one Disk.
+This already sounds a LOT better than just having all the files on one disk.
 To make sure that my data is safe in case of a bigger disaster, I replicated the most important data to Azure.
 Fortunately, TrueNAS already has features in place to do just that.
 As I could't find a good tutorial on the matter myself, I decided to create one :)

 #### Full Walkthrough